k1LoW/runn/docs/designs/id.md

 - ID does not change depending on the execution environment unless the directory layout containing runbooks is changed.

 - ID is determined dependent on other runbooks running at the same time.
+    - For example, ID may change if the number of runbooks running at the same time increases or decreases.

 ### Data structure